endieposts/avizandum2/readme.txt

 Change the username and password values to the actual application ones.

 For running tests in dev: add $dbusername and dbpassword environment variables to match values in the test user db

+Also for tests in dev: add $awsusername and $awskey environment variables